zarkones/XENA/README.md

 ### HOW TO SETUP ###

+Execute inside of the root folder of the project.

 > sh setup.sh

 [Setup Video Tutorial](https://youtu.be/i5Ct7qg_qVE)

 ### DESCRIPTION ###

-XENA is the managed remote administration platform for botnet creation & development.
+XENA is the managed remote administration platform for botnet creation & development powered by blockchain and machine learning.
 Favoring secrecy and resiliency over performance.
 Aiming to provide an ecosystem which serves the bot herders.
 It's micro-service oriented allowing for specialization and lower footprint.
 Ese of deployment is enabled via Docker containers.

 You interact with the botnet through an elegant dark-themed web user interface.
 All communication is signed with bot herder's private key, and verified by the bots using hardcoded public key.